sampsyo/cs6120/content/blog/2019-11-13-gep.md/index.md

 The second question is a much more difficult problem, whose subtleties we'll address in the next section.
-For the most part though, this will be addressed by LLVM's type information.
+For the most part though, we leverage LLVM's type information.
 Based on its type annotation, we know that `%tmp` points to an array with 10 32-bit integers (notated as `[10 x i32]`).
 Therefore, we can conclude that the only valid values for `%x` are between 0 (inclusive) and 10 (exclusive).

+To execute this check completely, we need to check that *all* index operands are legal.
+You may have noticed that our prior example actually has **two** index operands; we have to check both that `tmp` points to at least one integer array of size 10, *and* that `x` is a valid index for such an array.

 In general our algorithm for modifying LLVM code is this: